-CHI 485 CHILD DEVELOPMENT INTERNSHIP
+CHI 485 CHILD DEVELOPMENT INTERNSHIP CREDITS: 4-12

 The internship is composed of a seminar and internship in a setting serving children and/ or families.
 The seminar focuses on exploring evidence based practice, self-reflection, application of child development knowledge to applied settings and deepening knowledge of development in areas of focus associated with internship work.
 Professional development and preparation is also a focus of the class.
-Offered spring 2015; will be offered in the fall 2016 and beyond.
+Offered fall.
 Prerequisite: Senior standing in Child Development.

-CHI 486 CHILD DEVELOPMENT CAPSTONE
+CHI 486 CHILD DEVELOPMENT CAPSTONE CREDITS: 2

 Students design, carry out, and present the results of original research projects, including library research, data collection, and statistical analyses.
 Ethical considerations and interpretation of results are emphasized.
 This Capstone experience must be completed at Colby-Sawyer College.
 Offered spring.
-Prerequisites: CHI 318, CHI 485 or concurrent with CHI 485 in spring 2015.
+Prerequisites: CHI 318 and Junior or Senior Standing in Child Development

-CHI 487 CHILD DEVELOPMENT: EARLY CHILDHOOD EDUCATION CAPSTONE Credits: 2 Students complete their e-portfolios demonstrating competency in InTASC standards, including an original action research project integrating evidence-based practice in their student teaching experience.
+CHI 487 CHILD DEVELOPMENT: EARLY CHILDHOOD EDUCATION CAPSTONE CREDITS: 2

+Students complete their e-portfolios demonstrating competency in InTASC standards, including an original action research project integrating evidence-based practice in their student teaching experience.
 Offered spring through 2017.
 Prerequisite: Passage of all certification exams.

-CHI 490 STUDENT TEACHING INTERNSHIP
+CHI 490 STUDENT TEACHING INTERNSHIP CREDITS: 14